tonytech83/Python-Basics/README.md

 # Python-Basics-May-2022
-In this repository there are solutions to tasks from the programming Basics course with Python of the software academy of SoftUni University
+In this repository you can find solutions for tasks from the Programming Basics course with Python of the SoftUni University software academy.

 Problem descriptiom and online judge system - https://judge.softuni.org/